openalea-incubator/caribu/README.rst

 (using PlantGL), import of caribuscene from files or MTG, and tools for building ligth sources from meteorological data

+Ref: Wout Verhoef (1984), Light scattering by leaf layers with application to canopy reflectance modeling: the SAIL model.
+Remote Sensing of Environment, 16, 125-141

 Installation
 ------------